PhilippRamjoue/MS_Azure_ML_Operationalizing_Machine_Learning/README.md

     name="Bankmarketing Train", description="Training bankmarketing pipeline", version="1.0")
 ```

-After completion the "Bankmarketing Train" endpoint is visible in the Azure ML Studio and the status is 'Active':
+After completion, the "Bankmarketing Train" endpoint is visible in the Azure ML Studio and the status is 'Active':

 ![Pipeline Endpoint](pictures/Pipeline_endpoint.PNG)

-It's possible to get an deeper insight in the pipeline and check out the parts:
+It's possible to get a deeper insight into the pipeline and check out the parts:

 ![Pipeline modules](pictures/Pipeline_endpoint_REST.PNG)

-It's clearly to see that the pipeline is splitted in dataset block and an automl_step block.
+It's clear to see that the pipeline is split in dataset block and an automl_step block.

 ![Dataset block](pictures/Pipeline_marketing_data.PNG)

 ![automl block](pictures/Pipeline_automl_module.PNG)

-If a pipeline runs was successful the autml block shows the tag completed.
-Additionally, information about the found model, the acccuracy etc. are visible when clicking on the block.
+If a pipeline run was successful the automl block shows the tag completed.
+Additionally, information about the found model, the accuracy etc. are visible when clicking on the block.

 __8.3 Pipeline Consumption__